A Survey on Large Language Models for Recommendation: Discriminative LLMs for Recommendation

-Indeed, so-called discriminative language models in the recommendation area mainly refer to those models of BERT series~\cite{devlin2018bert}.
-Due to the expertise of discriminative language models in natural language understanding tasks, they are often considered as embedding backbones for downstream tasks.
-This holds true for recommendation systems as well.
-Most existing works align the representations of pre-trained models like BERT with the domain-specific data through fine-tuning.
-Additionally, some research explores training strategies like prompt tuning.
-The representative approaches and common-used datasets are listed in Table~\ref{tab:list} and Table~\ref{tab:data}.

 Fine-tuning pre-trained language models is a universal technique that has gained significant attention in various natural language processing (NLP) tasks, including recommendation systems.
 The idea behind fine-tuning is to take a language model, which has already learned rich linguistic representations from large-scale text data, and adapt it to a specific task or domain by further training it on task-specific data.
+The classic architect is shown in Fig~\ref{fig:DLLM4rec} (a).

 The process of fine-tuning involves initializing the pre-trained language model with its learned parameters and then training it on a recommendation-specific dataset.
 This dataset typically includes user-item interactions, textual descriptions of items, user profiles, and other relevant contextual information.
-During fine-tuning, the model's parameters are updated based on the task-specific data, allowing it to adapt and specialize for recommendation tasks.
-The learning objectives can be different in the pre-training and fine-tuning stages.
+During fine-tuning, the model's parameters are updated based on the task-specific data, allowing it to adapt and specialize for target recommendation tasks.
+The learning objectives in the pre-training and fine-tuning stages can vary, as they are aimed at different optimization targets.

-Since the fine-tuning strategy is flexible, most bert-enhanced recommendation methods can be summarized into this track.
-For the basic representation task,~\citeauthor{qiu2021u}~(\citeyear{qiu2021u}) proposed a novel pre-training and fine-tuning-based approach U-BERT to learn users' representation, which leveraged content-rich domains to complement those users' feature with insufficient behavior data.
+Since the fine-tuning strategy is flexible, most BERT-enhanced recommendation methods can be summarized into this track.
+For the basic representation task,~\cite{qiu2021u} proposed a novel pre-training and fine-tuning-based approach U-BERT to learn users' representation, which leveraged content-rich domains to complement those users' feature with insufficient behavior data.
 A review co-matching layer is designed to capture implicit semantic interactions between the reviews of users and items.
 Similarly, in UserBERT~\cite{wu2021userbert}, two self-supervision tasks are incorporated for user model pre-training on unlabeled behavior data to empower user modeling.
 This model utilizes medium-hard contrastive learning, masked behavior prediction, and behavior sequence matching to train accurate user representation via captured inherent user interests and relatedness.